Punktum-dk/epp-service-specification/README.md

 <domain:contact type="billing">DKHM1-DK</domain:contact>
 ```

-Do note that the billing contact and admin/proxy is displayed if the authenticated user has user has authorization to see this information.
+Do note that the billing contact and proxy is displayed if the authenticated user has user has authorization to see this information.
 The registrant role information for the domain is public available.
 The authorization requires a relationship via a role on the domain name or a registrar group association

 For DNSSEC data the availability is limited to only displaying if the information is public available.